 Another way to factor the cost of an apartment building is by unit.
 The average cost runs from $65,000 to $86,000 per unit.
 Keep in mind that the numbers in this scenario don’t include labor costs or site improvements.

-6 Factors Included in the Final Cost
+6 Factors Included In The Final Building Cost

 Unfortunately, the cost of building an apartment complex varies greatly depending on numerous factors.
 Size, location, permits, and more can all impact the final cost of your construction project.
-Let’s take a look at 6 factors that are included in the cost breakdown.
+Let’s take a look at the 6 factors that are included in the cost breakdown.

 1) Location, Location, Location